psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 BOROUGH COURT

 BOROUGH COURT.
-Monday.— Magistrates present : The Mayor (C. W. Estcourt), and R. M. Wavell. esqrs.
+Monday.— Magistrates present: The Mayor (C. W. Estcourt), and R. M. Wavell. esqrs.

-"Othello's Occupation Gone."— Joseph Anderson, the notorious occupier of the Crab and Lobster beer-shop (who is just out of Winchester Gaol), was again summoned, for " not being able to keep magistrates' hours," as he terms it.
+"Othello's Occupation Gone."— Joseph Anderson, the notorious occupier of the Crab and Lobster beer-shop (who is just out of Winchester Gaol), was again summoned, for "not being able to keep magistrates' hours," as he terms it.

 Police-constable Hobbs stated that last Sunday week he went to the house of the defendant, at three o'clock in the afternoon, and found the front door open.
 There were between forty and fifty soldiers in the house, and some prostitutes; they were sitting about drinking beer.
 He went there with a piquet the other night, and they found six girls in bed.

 Police constable Stubbs deposed that last Tuesday night, at half-past eleven, he caught about eight couple of men and women there.
 There were beer-cups on the table, and they were sitting down, listening to defendant singing, "John Anderson my Joe John."
 Stubbs remonstrated with him, and he merely remarked, that would make another charge against him.

 Police-constable Cave proved the service of the summons.
 The man was not there, and his wife would not take it.
 She said her husband should not appear.
-He read the summons over, and put it down in the passage ; he then left.
+He read the summons over, and put it down in the passage; he then left.
 She ran after him, and told him he might light his pipe with it, &c., throwing the summons after him.

 Mr. Inspector Grapes recited several cases of previous convictions.
 He was called in Court, but no one answered, and the Mayor then adjudged the defendant to be fined £20, the license of the house to be cancelled, and himself to be disqualified for selling beer for two years.
 In default of payment of the fine, to be committed to Winchester Gaol for two months.